-- 4.4.8 All matters involving allegations against SMC staff need to be escalated to the Executive Principal (see Appendix 2 When an Allegation is made against a member of Staff). - 4.4.9 Where an allegation has been made against an SMC employee, to ensure the safety of the child or young person, the Executive Principal will notify the employee of the allegation and consider whether it is appropriate for the employee to remain at SMC.
-This will be done following the advice of Teaching Council of Aotearoa New Zealand and in accordance with the requirements of the applicable individual or collective contract and relevant employment law. - 4.4.10 If there is a need to pursue an allegation as an employer: - (a) The Executive Principal or Designated Person for Child Protection will consult with Oranga Tamariki or the Police - (b) The Executive Principal will advise the person concerned and inform them that they have a right to seek legal advice - (c) The Executive Principal will provide the staff member with an opportunity to respond.
+6.4.8 All matters involving allegations against SMC staff need to be escalated to the Executive Principal (see Appendix 2 - When an Allegation is made against a member of Staff).

-- 4.4.11 The staff member should be informed of their right to seek support from the relevant union/representative body and/or EAP services (Employee Assistance Programme).
-It is vital to follow ordinary disciplinary policies, guided by the employment contract/collective employment contract and relevant statutory obligations. - 4.4.12 SMC commits to not using settlement agreements where these are contrary to a culture of child protection.
+- 6.4.9 Where an allegation has been made against an SMC employee, to ensure the safety of the child or young person, the Executive Principal will notify the employee of the allegation and consider whether it is appropriate for the employee to remain at SMC.
+This will be done in accordance with the requirements of the applicable individual or collective contract and relevant employment law. - 6.4.10 If there is a need to pursue an allegation as an employer: - (a) - (b) The Executive Principal will advise the person concerned and inform them that they have a right to seek legal advice - (c) The Executive Principal will provide the staff member with an opportunity to respond. - 6.4.11 The staff member should be informed of their right to seek support from the relevant union/representative body and/or EAP services (Employee Assistance Programme).
+It is vital to follow ordinary disciplinary policies, guided by the employment contract/collective employment contract and relevant statutory obligations. - 6.4.12 SMC commits to not using settlement agreements where these are contrary to a culture of child protection.
 Some settlement agreements allow a member of staff to agree to resign provided that no disciplinary action is taken, and a future reference is agreed.
 Where the conduct at issue concerns the safety or wellbeing of a child, use of such agreements is contrary to a culture of child protection.
-All allegations or concerns should be investigated fully, regardless of the resignation or termination of the staff member concerned.
+All allegations or concerns should be investigated fully as St Margaret's College is able to do, regardless of the resignation or termination of the staff member concerned.
+St Margaret's College commits to following legal guidelines around reporting issues to the Teachers Council, as required.